MariaSchoinaki/Multithreading-Ordering-System/README.md

 # Multithreading Implementation of a Real Time Pizza Restaurant Ordering System

 The Real Time Pizza Restaurant Ordering System is a multithreading executable C program that simulates a real time pizza restaurant ordering system.
 This project in consisted of mutexes and threads accomplishing the aim of the ordering system simulation.
-Every mutex locks and unlocks each of our restaurant's recourse and blocks the access to incoming threads,  giving the feeling of the "waiting time".
-Every thread sleeps and wakes by a specific signal when a resource is available and a process is ready to be completed.
+Every mutex locks and unlocks each of our restaurant's resources and blocks the access to incoming threads,  giving the feeling of "waiting time".
+Every thread sleeps and wakes by a specific signal when the resource is available and the process is ready to be completed.

 ## Features
 - Real time processing.